fangsonghub/tcsabib/about.md

 Often times, I've found myself in a frustrating and time-consuming
-situation: I want to quickly review a topic I've read about before, but due to bad memory, I have to almost repete the process of my first reading.
+situation: I want to quickly review a topic I've read about before, but due to bad memory, I have to almost repeat the process of my first reading.
 This means wasting time on
 1. search the paper online (or my cabinet of printouts) and find an optimal version (e.g., recent and not behind a paywall);